Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-08-26-getting-started-with-ansible.md

 Ansible will read any Yaml file called `main.yml` automatically, so we can define configuration files within each and name them `main.yml`.

-We'll break apart our `nginx.yml` file and put each compoent within the corresponding directory to create a cleaner and more complete provisioning toolset.
+We'll break apart our `nginx.yml` file and put each component within the corresponding directory to create a cleaner and more complete provisioning toolset.

 ### Files

-First, within the `files` directory, we can add files which we'll want copied into our servers.
+First, within the `files` directory, we can add files that we'll want copied into our servers.
 For Nginx, I often copy [H5BP's component configurations](https://github.com/h5bp/server-configs-nginx/tree/master/h5bp).
 I simply download the latest there, make any tweaks I want, and put them into the `files` directory.

 ```
 nginx